revolutionchain/charon-/README.md

 [![Github Build Status](https://github.com/revolutionchain/charon/workflows/Openzeppelin/badge.svg)](https://github.com/revolutionchain/charon/actions)
 [![Github Build Status](https://github.com/revolutionchain/charon/workflows/Unit%20tests/badge.svg)](https://github.com/revolutionchain/charon/actions)

-# Qtum adapter to Ethereum JSON RPC
+# Revo adapter to Ethereum JSON RPC
-Charon is a web3 proxy adapter that can be used as a web3 provider to interact with Qtum.
+Charon is a web3 proxy adapter that can be used as a web3 provider to interact with Revo.
 It supports HTTP(s) and websockets and the current version enables self hosting of keys.

 # Table of Contents